pcmbs/synth-proxy/README.md

 - Training of neural proxies (preset encoders)
 - Evaluation on a sound-matching downstream task

-Audio examples are available on the [project website](https://pcmbs.github.io/synth-proxy/).
+→ Audio examples are available on the [project website](https://pcmbs.github.io/synth-proxy/).

+→ The repository for the audio models evaluation can be found [here](https://github.com/pcmbs/synth-proxy_audio-model-selection).

-The published version of the paper is available on JAES's website [here](https://doi.org/10.17743/jaes.2022.0219), while the Author's Accepted Manuscript (AAM) is available on [arXiv]() (todo).
+→ The published version of the paper is available on JAES's website [here](https://doi.org/10.17743/jaes.2022.0219), while the Author's Accepted Manuscript (AAM) is available on [arXiv](https://arxiv.org/abs/2509.07635).

 ## Main dependencies
 * [PyTorch](https://pytorch.org) + [Lightning](https://lightning.ai/docs/pytorch/stable/)